-Article & Photo By: Madison Sanabria
+Article & Photo By: Maddie Sanabria

 Covid-19 has changed many things throughout Santa Rosa High School.
 One of the biggest impacts on SRHS is the cancellation of school sports, along with their current delay.

 All of the fall sports have been currently delayed until early December.
 Having the sports delayed, forces the players to stay in shape and game-ready for a longer period of time than is usually required.

 As of right now, volleyball tryouts are scheduled for December 14th and 15th.
 After tryouts, the season should proceed as it would have normally in the fall.

 The volleyball season will still start out with three pre-season games; and then continue on with the regular season.

 Volleyball is a contact sport which makes it dangerous to practice with other people since players and coaches will all be touching the same ball frequently during practices and games.

 “I think covid has had a big impact on the season since we will have started a lot later than normal and because there is a lot of contact with the sport itself and will raise more red flags” says Santa Rosa High School Junior, Kayleen Ledbetter.

 Since volleyball is a team sport, it is very difficult to practice the skills by yourself.
 Because of this, the players and coach have to be creative for how to stay in shape and be game ready.

 The Varsity volleyball coach Rob Beal has been holding zoom meetings twice a week for an hour to lead the athletes in workouts.